Do Go On - 396 - Rosemary Brown: A Musical Seance

 And is she just composing just piano parts?

-You know how like, you know, they would do all orchestra, that kind of thing.
+You know how like, you know, they would do all orchestra, that kind of thing?

 I think it's just the piano.

-It's just the piano parts.
+It's just a piano part.

 And she's like, yeah, you feel it.